ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To request to leave a group, the client MUST send a CoAP POST request to the endpoint in the KDC associated to the group to leave (same endpoint used in {{ssec-key-distribution-request}} for Key Distribution requests).
 The payload of this Leave Request is a CBOR map which MUST contain:

-* 'type', encoded as a CBOR ints, with value 2 ("leave").
+* 'type', encoded as a CBOR int, with value 2 ("leave").

 * 'scope', with value the specific resource that the Client is authorized to access (i.e. group or topic identifier) and wants to leave, encoded as in {{ssec-authorization-request}}.
 The 'role' field is omitted.